Agent Skills: Podman

 PublishPort=8080:80

-systemctl --user enable --now container-my-app.service
+systemctl --user enable --now my-app # Quadlet auto-generates the service

-Docker Compose Compatibility
+# Docker Compose compatibility

 podman compose up -d